Myth-busting Wollongong: What it’s really like to live and work in the coastal city

 - Explore the beautiful Illawarra Escarpment by hiking the Forest Walk to Sublime Point Track, starting at Austinmer or Coalcliff

-- Get your hands on locally grown produce at the Friday Forage Market in the Wollongong CBD
+- Get your hands on locally grown produce at the Friday Foragers Market in the Wollongong CBD

-- Help littlies learn about beach safety by enrolling them in Nippers
+- Help littlies learn about beach safety and have fun by enrolling them in Nippers

 - Pick your own fruit, pick up local honey and sample ciders and mead at Glenbernie Orchard in Darkes Forest